McKindless

 McKindless was a Scottish bus operator, operating a number of bus routes throughout Greater Glasgow, Scotland.
 The company was based in Newmains and had a depot in Parkhead.

 History

 McKindless was founded in Newmains by Vincent and Margaret McKindless.
-It started as a small operation of a few buses, a lorry and two coaches in 1987.
-Its aim was to provide school contracts and private hires, but it quickly moved into local bus operation.
+It started as a small operation in 1987 with a few buses, a lorry and two coaches.
+Its aim was to provide school contracts and private hires but quickly moved into local bus operation.
 The first routes operated were: